Cresco Fine Arts Council

-The highlight of our year is the annual Art Show held in Beadle Park and this year's event will be Sunday, August 6th, featuring artists from around the Midwest showcasing and selling their artwork.
+The highlight of our year is the annual Art Show in Beadle Park held the first Sunday in August, featuring artists from around the Midwest showcasing and selling their artwork.

-Music and activities delight young and old alike with guest musicians performing throughout the day.
+Music and activities delight young and old with guest musicians performing throughout the day.